 The final three major attractions of the South Coast are all equally beautiful waterfalls.
 Skogafoss is the most powerful and is steeped in folklore regarding a giant's buried treasure.
 Seljalandsfoss, meanwhile, is the only one that can be fully encircled due to an unusual cavern behind it.
 Gljufrabui is unique in that it is hidden just out of sight, pouring into a beautiful, fairytale-like grotto.

-After enjoying the diverse and spectacular attractions of Iceland's South Coast, you'll retire around the countryside villages of Hella or Hvolsvollur.
+After enjoying the diverse and spectacular attractions of Iceland's South Coast, you'll retire around the countryside village of Selfoss.

 The first of these is the Gullfoss waterfall.
 Fed by a milky-white glacier river pouring from the ice cap of Langjokull (which is in sight), this feature boasts both daunting power and serene beauty.
 In summer, a pathway allows you to approach it close enough to feel the spray.